 I had my first caving experience at the Jenolan Caves.
 We arrived late in the afternoon and took the first guided tour available – unfortunately, I do not remember the name of the cave we visited.
 It was unbelievable and well above my expectations.

 No need for equipment or planning: it is a touristy place, and they will provide everything necessary for the visit.
 It was very well organised and easy to access even for someone inexperienced.
-Still, there were moments where some fitness/flexibility were needed, but nothing too hard.
+Still, there were moments where some fitness/flexibility was needed, but nothing too hard.

 The guide was passionate about the topic, and the explanations were fascinating.
 We had all the necessary time required to enjoy the visit.
 They also did good work on the lighting to enhance the beauty of the cave.
 I was surprised by unexpected water and fluorescent rocks.